 What to do if you don’t feel like doing anything

-We all feel low from time to time and if you’re feeling like this, it can be easy to feel stuck and like you can’t change or improve your situation.
-In fact, being able to identify when you are feeling low and how this might affect how you make decisions around money is an important skill in itself.
+We all feel low from time to time.
+If you’re feeling like this, it can be easy to feel stuck as if you can’t change or improve your situation.
+In fact, being able to identify when you are feeling low and how this might affect your money decisions is an important skill in itself.

 If you are continually feeling low and it starts affecting your day-to-day life you should seek help from your GP.